 In June 2022, The thrift Savings Plan introduced a new feature: the Mutual Fund Window (MFW).
 It allows TSP participants to invest part of their account in mutual funds managed by Vanguard, Fidelity, T. Rowe Price, and many other mutual fund providers.
-There are approximately 5,000 mutual funds to choose from — a huge number!
+There are over 4,000 mutual funds to choose from — a huge number!
 How are you supposed to know which funds to invest in?
 Should you even invest in any of them, or just stick to the original TSP Funds?
 We analyzed the complete list of TSP mutual funds, so let’s take a closer look and answer some questions.

 In a word: diversification.
 The original TSP funds (C, S, I, F and G Fund) offer basic options to invest in bonds, U.S. stocks, and foreign developed market stocks.
 That’s a good start, but it represents only some of the “slices” in a broadly diversified portfolio, which may include: